-Political culture has been defined broadly, yet it can be seen in different aspects across the South.
-Each of the eleven states has unique patterns and structures in its political culture, which dictate that it be viewed independent of its neighbors.
-How do these states relate to the larger American political culture?
+Political culture has been defined broadly, yet different aspects of it can be seen across the South.
+Each of the eleven states has unique patterns and structures in its political culture, which dictate that it be viewed independently of its neighbors.
+How do these states relate to one another and the larger US political culture?
 Some classification scheme is needed to examine the effect of the six aspects, which have produced varying rates of party competition and economic growth among the states, and their influence on politics and culture.

 The southern states share a similar past, but the very structuring of politics and government is different in each.
-For example, the manner and rate in which states opened their voting rolls to blacks varied.
+For example, the manner and rate in which states opened their voting rolls to African Americans varied.
 Citizen access to government through political reforms like the constitutional initiative, political party competition, and voting rates are measures of subcultural differences.
 As V. O. Key noted more than fifty years ago, Virginia is clearly different from Alabama, Texas is almost the opposite of Mississippi, and Florida is a populous upstart.
-Given the abysmal economic past of the southern states, the recent surge to financial respectability may be the most important measure of southern state differences.
 The South has been divided into the "Rim South" (or "Border South") and the "Deep South."
 Florida and Texas have been excluded in some studies, and others have included states omitted by Key.
+Given the abysmal economic past of the southern states, the recent surge to national respectability may be the most important measure of southern state differences.

-To examine the states independent of each other, the eleven states are classified into three different groups, based on an analysis of their economic and social standing, which helped to rank them as to their political importance.
+To examine the states independently, the eleven states are classified into three different groups, based on an analysis of their economic, political, and social rankings, which helps to measure them one against another.
 The rankings in Table 1.1 are based on a composite of indicators associated with several social, political, and economic indicators in each state.
 Some of the criteria are drawn from government statistics; others are based on the size and importance of the state in national politics.
-The entries are the rankings of the eleven southern states on various issues.
-In Key's midcentury study, Florida was a backwater anachronism in US
+The entries reflect the development of the eleven southern states on various issues.
+In Key's midcentury study, Florida was a backwater anachronism in US politics; today it is the nation's fourth most populous state and presidential candidates covet its electoral results.
+After the 2010 census apportionment, five of the top eleven most populous states were in the South.